-Our approach includes patience when the process can sometimes be slow or run into difficulties.
-An example of this would be, when our favourite potter in France had an issue with the key ingredient in their blue dye, delaying the glazing by several months.
-We hope this stands out in a world somewhat driven by mass-production and instant gratification.
+Our approach has to include patience, when the process can sometimes be slow or run into difficulties.
+An example of this would be when our favourite potter in France had an inexplicable issue with the key ingredient in their blue dye, which delayed the glazing and subsequent delivery of their casserole dishes by several months.
+We hope this approach stands out in a world somewhat driven by mass production and instant gratification.

 We are also aware that over the last few decades, the United Kingdom has exported or lost many creative skills abroad.
 This can be for many reasons, including an inability to compete with offshore prices.
 Where we can, we like to support these home grown businesses, and provide an avenue for them to show their significant skill.